Storybook architecture: Los Angeles area

 A dovecote is a small, decorative shelter for pigeons often built on top of a house.
 It looks like a receptacle for secret messages from a fairy-tale world, and this whimsy makes up for the fact that no one actually wants pigeons roosting on their house.
 Dovecotes are especially common in certain parts of the Los Angeles suburbs, on ‘‘storybook ranch’’ homes — houses recast on the exterior to resemble a cottage that one of the Seven Dwarves might live in... as an intern at a historic preservation firm in Sherman Oaks, I was assigned the task of documenting every dovecote within 10 blocks of the office.

 Oliver is noted for his Spadena House in Beverly Hills, and the Tam O'Shanter Inn in Atwater Village, Los Angeles.
-Harry Oliver worked on more than 30 Hollywood films as an art director or set decorator between 1919–1938.
-The Spadena House, also known as the Witch's House was originally built to function as offices and dressing rooms for Willat Studios, a silent film studio in Culver City.
+Harry Oliver worked on more than 30 Hollywood films as an art director or set decorator between 1919 and 1938.
+The Spadena House, also known as the Witch's House, was originally built to function as offices and dressing rooms for Willat Studios, a silent film studio in Culver City.
 It was moved to Beverly Hills in either 1926 or 1934 (accounts vary) and has served as a private residence since that time.
 The Tam O'Shanter Inn, also a Storybook building, was designed by Oliver and built in 1922.
 Harry Oliver was also responsible for Van de Kamp bakery's trademark windmill buildings which were designed during the same time period.

 Sherwood is noted for the Snow White Cottages built in 1931 in Los Angeles.
+Beachwood Canyon is also known for its storybook styled homes, including Castillo del Lago and Wolf's Lair.

 Another example are cupola-topped storybook homes in a lot in Culver City constructed between 1946 and 1970.
 They are collectively known as the Hobbit Houses.